cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

   managed by the underlying infrastructure and transport protocols used for sending and receiving CloudEvents.

-* **Cryptography:** CloudEvents does not provide an encryption methods or cryptographic implemntations, all implementations are left up to the user/ developers choice.
+* **Cryptography:** CloudEvents does not provide encryption methods or cryptographic implementations, all implementations are left up to the users' choice.

 * **Audit and logging:** This is typically handled by the platforms and services that implement CloudEvents.